SublimeText/LaTeXTools/README.markdown

 - `fill_auto_trigger` (`true`): ditto, but for package and file inclusion commands (see Fill Helper feature above)
 - `keep_focus` (`true`): if `true`, after compiling a tex file, ST retains the focus; if `false`, the PDF viewer gets the focus.
 Also note that you can *temporarily* toggle this behavior with `C-l,t,f`.
 - `forward_sync` (`true`): if `true`, after compiling a tex file, the PDF viewer is asked to sync to the position corresponding to the current cursor location in ST. You can also *temporarily* toggle this behavior with `C-l,t,s`.
+- `temp_files_exts`: list of file extensions to be considered temporary, and hence deleted using the `C-l, backspace` command.
+- `temp_files_ignored_folders`: subdirectories to skip when deleting temp files.

 **Platform settings**:
 - all platforms: